ldynia/archcolider/Questions.md

 - Smart Fridges Produce item inventory levels and purchases.
 The smart fridges have a cloud-based management system that handles communication with the Smart Fridge so obtaining this data would be through an API.

 Because during the introductory session, it was mentioned that the smart-fridge system totally independent of the required one and already established.
 So the smart-fridges system provides API for all of them.
 Could you please clarify it?
 Do we right, or there some other intentions behind those sentences?

+Can the catalog contain meals out of order but with general availability for ordering within some time frame?
+How often data should be updated?